1. User Agreement

 11. Individual Access

-To review your personal information collected by the FRASER INSTITUTE, please direct your request in writing to the Director of Communications by Email at firstname.lastname@example.org or by mail to Fraser Institute, 4th Floor, 1770 Burrard Street, Vancouver, BC, V6J 3G7.
+To review your personal information collected by the FRASER INSTITUTE, please direct your request in writing to email@example.com, or by mail to Fraser Institute, 4th Floor, 1770 Burrard Street, Vancouver, BC, V6J 3G7.

 12. Challenging the FRASER INSTITUTE'S Compliance

-If you wish to challenge the FRASER INSTITUTE'S compliance with the Personal Information Protection and Electronic Documents Act please address your concerns in writing to the Director of Communications by Email at email@example.com or by mail to Fraser Institute, 4th Floor, 1770 Burrard Street, Vancouver, BC, V6J 3G7.
-If you are not satisfied with our response to your challenge, you may submit a complaint to the Federal Privacy Commissioner within six months.
-Appeals from decisions of the Federal Privacy Commissioner may be made to the Federal Court of Canada within 45 days after the Commissioner's report is sent.
+If you wish to challenge the FRASER INSTITUTE'S compliance with the Personal Information Protection and Electronic Documents Act please address your concerns in writing to firstname.lastname@example.org, or by mail to Fraser Institute, 4th Floor, 1770 Burrard Street, Vancouver, BC, V6J 3G7.
+If you are not satisfied with our response to your challenge, you may submit a complaint to your relevant national authority (in Canada, this is the Office of the Privacy Commissioner of Canada).
+Please be aware relevant authorities have time limits for the lodging of such complaints, and that appeals to the decisions of such national authorities may be possible, depending upon jurisdiction.